 Air Traffic Control Terminal

-Applicants must be 26 years old or less* and must complete Atlantic Cape’s Air Traffic Control Program Application for Admission in addition to the College’s Application for Admission.
-For other eligibility requirements, please see the Application for Admission.
+Applicants must be 26 years old or less (FAA age limit to be hired as an Air Traffic Controller is 31) and must complete Atlantic Cape’s Air Traffic Control Program Application in addition to the College’s Application for Admission.
+For other eligibility requirements, please see the Application.

-Graduates of Atlantic Cape’s Air Traffic Control Terminal program must take the Air Traffic Selection and Training (AT-SAT) Test.
-Opportunities to take the AT-SAT exam are made available either through occasional FAA-announced “Public Bid” test dates or through receiving a recommendation from a College Training Initiative (CTI) certified institution.
-CTI recommendations are issued at the discretion of the authorized institution and are not guaranteed.
-This examination will determine aptitude and skills necessary to be an Air Traffic Controller.
+Graduates of Atlantic Cape’s Air Traffic Control Terminal program must take the Air Traffic Skills Assessment (AT-SA) Test.
+Opportunities to take the Air Traffic Skills Assessment exam are made available through occasional FAA-announced “Public Bid” test dates.
+This examination will measure the aptitude and skills necessary to become an Air Traffic Controller.
 If hired by the FAA, students will be sent to the FAA Air Traffic Training Academy located at the Michael Monroney Aeronautical Center in Oklahoma City, OK, for initial qualification training as an Air Traffic Controller.
 After completion of this training, students will proceed to an assigned facility for more specific training.
 Completion of Atlantic Cape’s ATCT program does not guarantee employment.

 *Note: FAA age limit to be hired as an Air Traffic Controller is 31.